Usefulness of adaptive strategies in asymptotic quantum channel discrimination: Formulation of general adaptive method for qq-channel discrimination

 As in the case of a single use of the channel, one can without loss of generality (w.l.o.g.) simplify the strategy, by purifying the initial state $\rho_1$, hence $|R_1| \leq |A|$, and for each $m>1$ going to the Stinespring isometric extension of the cptp map $\Tr_{R_{m+1}}\circ\mathcal{F}_{m} : R_{m}B_m \rightarrow A_{m+1}$ that prepares the next channel input (and which by the uniqueness of the Stinespring extension is an extension of the given map $\mathcal{F}_{m}$).
 This requires a system $R_{m+1}$ with dimension no more than $|R_{m+1}| \leq |R_m| |A| |B|$, cf. \cite{KretschmannWerner}.
 This allows to efficiently parametrize all strategies in the case that $A$ and $B$ are finite dimensional.
 An equivalent description is in terms of so-called causal channels \cite{KretschmannWerner}, which are ruled by a generalization of the Choi isomorphism.
 This turns many optimizations over adaptive strategies into semidefinite programs (SDP) \cite{KretschmannWerner,chiribella:comb,Watrous:SDP,Gutoski:diamond}, which is relevant for practical calculations.
 See \cite{Pira:survey,KW20} for recent comprehensive surveys of the concept of strategy and its history.

 The set of all adaptive strategies of $n$ sequential channel uses is denoted $\mathbb{A}_n$.
-It quite evidently includes the $n$ parallel uses described at the beginning, when a single-use strategy is applied to the channel $C^{\otimes n}$; the set of these non-adaptive or parallel strategies is denoted $\mathbb{P}_n$.
+It quite evidently includes the $n$ parallel uses described at the beginning, when a single-use strategy is applied to the channel \fs{$(?)^{\otimes n}$, i.e. $n$-fold tensor-product of the unknown channel}; the set of these non-adaptive or parallel strategies is denoted $\mathbb{P}_n$.
 Among those again, we can distinguish the subclass of parallel strategies without quantum memory, meaning that $R=1$ is trivial and that the input state $\rho^{A^n}$ at the input system $A^n = A_1\ldots A_n$ is a product state, $\rho^{A^n} = \rho_1^{A_1}\otimes\cdots\otimes\rho_n^{A_n}$; this set is denoted $\mathbb{P}^{0}_n$.
 Other restricted sets of strategies we are considering in the present paper are that of adaptive strategies with classical feed-forward, denoted $\mathbb{A}^{c}_n$, and with classical feed-forward and no quantum memory at the input, denoted $\mathbb{A}^{c,0}_n$, as well as no quantum memory at the input but quantum feed-forward, denoted $\mathbb{A}^{0}_n$.
-They are defined formally in Section \ref{sec:classicalfeeback}.
+They are defined formally in Section \ref{S-5}.

-\aww{The various classes considered obey the following inclusions that are evident from the definitions.
+The various classes considered obey the following inclusions that are evident from the definitions.
 Note that all of them are strict:

-} \aww{In Table \ref{table-of-classes} we show a summary of the different classes and their notation, and where they are discussed.}
+In Table \ref{table-of-classes} we show a summary of the different classes and their notation, and where they are discussed.

 For a given class $\mathbb{S}_n \subset \mathbb{A}_n$ of adaptive strategies for any number $n$ of channel uses, the fundamental problem is now to characterize the possible pairs of error exponents for two channels $\mathcal{M}$ and $\overline{\mathcal{M}}$: